openembedded/bitbake/doc/bitbake-user-manual/bitbake-user-manual-metadata.rst

 There is often confusion concerning the order in which overrides and various "append" operators take effect.
-Recall that an append or prepend operation using "_append" and "_prepend" does not result in an immediate assignment as would "+=", ".=", "=+", or "=.".
+Recall that an append or prepend operation using ":append" and ":prepend" does not result in an immediate assignment as would "+=", ".=", "=+", or "=.".
 Consider the following example::